straube/multiple-domain/multiple-domain/readme.txt

 == Frequently Asked Questions ==

+= How can I help the plugin development? =

+Feel free to open a [pull request](https://github.com/straube/multiple-domain/pulls) to address any of the [issues](https://github.com/straube/multiple-domain/issues) reported by the plugin users.
+In case you have questions on how to fix or the best approach, start a discussion on the appropriate thread.

+If you want to add a new feature, please [open an issue](https://github.com/straube/multiple-domain/issues/new) explaining the feature and how it would help the users before start writing your code.

+**Donations**

+If you find this plugin helpful, you can support the work involved buying me a coffee, beer or a Playstation 4 game.
+You can send donations over PayPal to gustavo.straube@gmail.com.

 = Does this plugin set extra domains within my host? =

 No. You have to set additional domains, DNS, and everything else to use this plugin.